cosmicmarley17/digital-sea/README.md

 The algorithms used to generate the piece rely on randomness, so every run is unique and can produce infinite lengths of sound that never exactly repeat.
 You can listen to a unique, endless performance of *Digital Sea* by running this software on your own computer.
 You can even alter it by interacting with the buttons and sliders on the interface.

+If you'd like, you can buy a recording on my [Bandcamp](https://marleystarlight.bandcamp.com/album/digital-sea "Digital Sea | Marley Starlight") (name your price, lossless audio quality) or stream or download it on [alonetone](https://alonetone.com/marleystarlight/tracks/digital-sea "Digital Sea | Marley Starlight") (free mp3).

 ## How to install/run:

 1. Make sure you have [Pure Data](https://puredata.info/ "Pure Data official website") installed.
 It's a free & open-source program available for Linux, Mac, and Windows.